software-mansion-labs/expo-horizon/expo-horizon-core/README.md

 # Contributing

 Contributions are very welcome!
-Please refer to guidelines described in the [contributing guide]( https://github.com/expo/expo#contributing).
+Please refer to the guidelines described in the [contributing guide]( https://github.com/expo/expo#contributing).

 ## Expo Horizon Core is created by Software Mansion